Does Homeowners Insurance Automatically Renew Every Year?

 ARE THERE HOME INSURANCE RENEWAL FEES?

-Your home insurance at renewal typically does not involve additional fees, as the process is usually automatic.
+Your home insurance renewal typically doesn't involve additional fees, as the process is automatic.
 The cost reflected in your renewal notice is the premium for the upcoming policy term, not a separate fee.
-However, any changes to your policy or coverage might affect the overall premium amount.
+However, any changes to your policy or coverage may affect the overall premium amount.

 What to Consider Before Your Home Insurance’s Renewal

 Before your home insurance renewal, review your policy thoroughly to ensure it still meets your needs and provides adequate coverage.
-Evaluating any changes in your home's value, personal belongings and potential risks can help you make informed decisions.
-Additionally, understanding the details of your policy can prevent unpleasant surprises in case of a claim.
-Here are some factors to consider during renewal:
+Evaluating changes in your home's value, personal belongings and potential risks can help you make informed decisions.
+Understanding your policy details prevents unpleasant surprises when filing a claim.
+Here are factors to consider during renewal:

 homeInsurance icon